RPiDisco/omxplayercamview.service-raspbian-lite/README.md

     Accelerated direct HW rendering/viewing is low on cpu cycles compared to many options.

-    Should works on all the pi's.
+    Raspbian based so should work on all the pi's.

     Good for standalone or private lan use.